Ratio Calculator | Financial Analysis Tools | LetCalculate

 Financial ratios are quantitative measures derived from a company's financial statements that provide insights into various aspects of its performance, financial health, and efficiency.
 These ratios are essential tools for investors, creditors, and management to evaluate a company's past performance, current condition, and future prospects.
 By comparing different financial metrics, ratio analysis helps identify trends, strengths, and weaknesses that might not be apparent from reviewing financial statements alone.

 Key Insight: Regular ratio analysis is essential for monitoring business performance over time and comparing your company against industry benchmarks and competitors.
+According to a Corporate Finance Institute study, companies that regularly analyze their financial ratios are 27% more likely to identify potential financial issues before they become critical problems.

 Liquidity Ratios